LEARNING

 Apprentice 26 years old and over100%

-In order to train engineers through apprenticeship, ECE is associated with CFA SACEF.
-It assists companies in the implementation of administrative procedures related to the establishment of the apprenticeship contract.
-It also supports them in training and monitoring their apprenticeship masters.
-On its side, the ECE provides apprentices with a theoretical and technical training that meets the demands of companies.
+In order to train engineers through apprenticeships, ECE has partnered with CFA SACEF.
+It helps companies implement administrative procedures related to the establishment of an apprenticeship contract.
+It also supports them in training and monitoring their apprenticeship supervisors.
+In turn, ECE provides apprentices with theoretical and technical training that meets the demands of companies.